krogank9/hiking-trails-search/README.md

-# regsearch.github.io
+# Hiking Trails Search

-Tool to search google when researching various topics
+Tool to find nearby hiking trails and get more information on them.